 Educational institutions, especially those that support remote learning, benefit from business VPNs by providing secure access to digital learning platforms and sensitive student data.
 A VPN helps schools and universities comply with data protection regulations while offering a secure learning environment.

-Business VPN vs. Personal VPN: 5 Key Differences
+Business VPN vs. Consumer VPN: 5 Key Differences

-Business and Personal VPNs both enhance security, but they serve entirely different needs.
+Business and Consumer VPN (also known as Personal VPNs) both enhance security, but they serve entirely different needs.

-• Purpose: Personal VPNs focus on individual privacy, helping users bypass geo-restrictions and protect data on public Wi-Fi.
+- Purpose: Personal or consumer VPNs focus on individual privacy, helping users bypass geo-restrictions and protect data on public Wi-Fi.
 Business VPNs secure entire networks, ensuring compliance and enabling secure remote access for employees.

 Veltar: The end-to-end security solution